Integrating with Weblate#

 Monolingual formats need addition of the new string to Monolingual base language file.
 This is typically done by the developers during developing the code.
 You might want to introduce review of those strings using Quality gateway for the source strings.

-Bilingual formats typically extract strings from the source code using some tooling.
+Bilingual formats typically extract strings from the source code using some tooling (like xgettext or intltool-update).
 Follow your localization framework documentation for instructions how to do that.
 Once the strings are extracted, there might be an additional step needed to update existing translations, see Updating target language files.

 You might want to integrate this into your continuous integration pipelines to make new strings automatically appear for translation.
 Such pipeline should also cover Avoiding merge conflicts.